Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 2. State Your Purpose

 Your purpose for the proposal is what you want to make out of this partnership or what problem exists that you need to fix through it.
+In a crowded inbox, clarity and simplicity go a long way.
 Provide clear information about the proposal and make the main message clear immediately.

 3. Define Your Goals and Objectives